 The six essential fluids that every car needs are engine oil, transmission fluid, brake fluid, coolant, power steering fluid, and windshield washer fluid.

 Similar to engine oil, transmission fluid serves to lubricate your transmission.
 This fluid is usually a red color.
 If you notice that the fluid status is low or contaminated, you should have it changed or flushed immediately.
-If you can't locate the reservoir, do not hesitate to bring your vehicle to Guthrie's Auto Service for assistance.
+If you can't locate the reservoir, do not hesitate to bring your vehicle to Guthrie's Auto Service for your next transmission fluid flush service.

 Power Steering Fluid